 You should write these three routines to provide for diagnostic output from the dix and ddx layers, although implementing them to produce no output will not affect the correctness of your server.
 ErrorF() and FatalError() take a printf() type of format specification in the first argument and an implementation-dependent number of arguments following that.
 Normally, the formats passed to ErrorF() and FatalError() should be terminated with a newline.
-Error() provides an os interface for printing out the string passed as an argument followed by a meaningful explanation of the last system error.
-Normally the string does not contain a newline, and it is only called by the ddx layer.
-In the sample implementation, Error() uses the perror() function.

-After printing the message arguments, FatalError() must be implemented such that the server will call AbortDDX() to give the ddx layer a chance to reset the hardware, and then terminate the server; it must not return.
+After printing the message arguments, FatalError() must be implemented such that the server will call AbortDDX() to give the ddx layer a chance to reset the hardware, and then terminate the server: it must not return.

-The sample server implementation for these routines is in Xserver/os/util.c.
+The sample server implementation for these routines is in Xserver/os/log.c along with other routines for logging messages.